hashicorp/terraform-website/content/source/docs/enterprise/private/config.html.md

 You can jump to this page via `https://<TFE HOSTNAME>/organizations/new`.

 You will need to fill in a name and email for the organization.

-To return to the organization page at a later time, follow the same flow through the UI.
-Click your username, click "Account Settings," and then click the organization in the left menu.

-You will notice that you also have an organization matching your username.
-This allows you to share projects owned by your personal account (rather than an organization) with other users.
-You cannot create teams under your personal organization.

 ### Creating a Team